rooshanriaz/CS-351L-AI-Lab-GitHub-Repository_2022506/README.md

 ## Lab 1: Number Guessing Game

-In the first lab, we implemented and tested the following search algorithms on a number guessing game:
+In the first lab, I implemented and tested the following search algorithms on a number guessing game:
 #### BFS

 Breadth-First Search (BFS) explores all nodes at the present depth level before moving on to nodes at the next depth level.
 It's a complete and optimal search strategy for finite spaces.